alvaropedroso/LibQuality/README.md

 [GET] /getRepoInfo/:username/:query

-    Search for a repository using the string passed on the query name and return the mostr relevant repository returned by github.
+    Search for a repository using the string passed on the query name and return the most relevant repository returned by github.
 This can be used when a user doesn't know the owner of a repository

 [GET] /getRepoInfo/:username/:owner/:repoName